DataDog/hiring-engineers/answers.md

 Bonus!
 To change the collection interval, I updated the configuration file and not the Python file.

 Time to visualize all this beautiful data!
-For me, feels a bit like eating dessert.
-A lot of work goes into accurately collecting data, considering edge cases, confounding variables, etc. But what good is all that data if we can't see it to better analyze and understand correlations.
+I am a lover of graphs and creating them feels almost as good as eating dessert.
+A lot of work goes into accurately collecting data, considering edge cases, confounding variables, etc. But what good is all that data if we can't see it to better analyze and understand correlations?
 Graphs bring data together and display it in easy to understand (and often pretty) pictures to quickly demonstrate what's happening under the hood.
 There's so much that can be missed without accurate graphs!

 Anyhow, I digress.
 Back to the assignment.
 Visualizing Data!